lbs1022/gen-711-final-/README.md

     </details>
 </details>
 <details>
-  <summary>Genome Annotation Utilizng PROKKA Pipeline</summary>
+  <summary>Genome Annotation Utilizing the PROKKA Pipeline</summary>

-  - PROKKA allows us to assign functions and meaning to the sequences we assembled earlier
+  - We ran PROKKA, which allows us to assign functions and meaning to the sequences we assembled earlier
-  - the output of the program generates many files, however, GFF is the master file containing all important annotations and sequences
+  - the output of the program generated many files, however, GFF is the master file containing all important annotations and sequences
-  - We also utilize grep to pull unique proteins associated with out assemblies and to store the abundances in a separate file
+  - We also utilized grep to pull unique proteins associated with our assemblies and stored the abundances in a separate file

     <details>
       <summary>code</summary>